jrgleason/psql-getting-started/labs/joins_and_keys.md

      John Doe | 400 W. Broad Columbus, OH 43217
     (1 row)

 10. Next we will explore how to deal with other types of joins.
-To start this lets make a **Store** relation that has an address and can also reference a manager.
+To start this let's make a **Store** relation that has an address and can also reference a manager.
 In our world a Manager will be optional and our store doesn't have one.

         CREATE TABLE MAIN.STORE(
           ID SERIAL PRIMARY KEY,